 To avoid these types of email messages from being classified as BEC attacks and help reduce false positives, specify the email addresses related to high profile users that you want Cloud App Security to skip from scanning for writing style verification.

-As a global setting, the specified High Profile User Exception List is applicable to all writing style analysis enabled policies for Exchange Online for BEC detection.
+As a global setting, the specified High Profile User Exception List is applicable to all writing style analysis enabled policies for your email service, that is, Exchange Online or Gmail.

 Click Add, on the Add Email Address screen that appears, specify the email address related to a high profile user that you want Cloud App Security to skip from scanning for writing style verification, and then click Save.